 Heavily illustrated with noteworthy content: Swiss Posters of the Past Five Years by Hans Neuburg, A Sign System for Electromedical Instruments by Tomas Maldonado and Gui Bonsiepe, Progressive Election Notices (Jost Hochuli) by Peter Mächler, Publicity for a London Firm of Furniture (Design Associates by Robin Praed) by Richard P. Lohse, Pure Photo-Graphic Design by Georg Radanowicz, Exhibition of Asbestos Cement Tubes by Margit Staber, SWB Design Forum 1962 by Peter Lehner, Permanent Braun Pavilion by LMNV, Book Jackets of the Thirties by Richard P. Lohse, and A Painter Who Is His Own Graphic Designer (Almir Mavignier) by Margit Staber.
 Full-page advertising by Gerstner + Kutter, Swissair and others.

-A near fine, original periodical with lightly soiled white covers.
-Rare.
+A near fine, original periodical with a hint of wear along the margins and spine.
 Single issues available, please reach out if you are in search of a specific issue.